Dimide was founded by a father and son team of structural engineers who got set on a mission to perfect the common c-clamp.

 One day while doing a routine visit to a local machine shop to discuss prototype parts for one of Mike Costen's clients, he noticed something about clamps.
 In spite of all the advances in manufacturing tooling with CNC machining, power tools, etc.. one very commonly used tool remained unchanged for over half of a century.
 Mike Costen, who is also an owner and principal engineer at ASR Engineering, knew that with the improvements in materials, manufacturing methods, and design tools it didn't make any sense for clamps to have remained unchanged for so long.
 That's when he started trying to design the perfect clamp.

 The Impact Compatible Clamp Idea

 After 6 iterations of clamp designs and getting sick of using t-handles to struggle to apply enough clamping force he started thinking that there had to be a better way.
-Quickly realizing that mechanics, construction workers and manufacturers (mostly) aren't running around with ratchets and hand tools anymore for a reason.
-Power tools had arrived but for some reason, they just hadn't made it into the clamping industry yet.
+He quickly realized that mechanics, construction workers and manufacturers (mostly) aren't running around with manual ratchets and hand tools anymore due to one big reason.
+Power tools had arrived.
+While power tools had replaced nearly all other manual tools, for some reason they just hadn't made it into the clamping industry yet.
 Doing a little bit of research it was apparent that Black and Decker had tried to make an automated clamp, though it's lack of power and speed made it worse than common locking clamps.

 This lead to the important question, how do you make a clamp that adds the advantages of power tools without any cons?

 The answer seemed to be simple, design a clamp that could be used with the popular impact wrench.
 Impacts easily deliver massive amounts of torque which is why they're popular for tightening & removing difficult nuts along with plenty of other applications.
-The use of an impact wrench would make tightening a clamp to high clamping force a breeze.
+The use of an impact wrench would make tightening a clamp a breeze.